rpinset/all-addons-OCA/mrp_warehouse_calendar/readme/DESCRIPTION.md

-This module ensures that manufacturing orders created from procurements respect the calendar assigned to the warehouse associated with the manufacturing order's picking type.
-The planned start date of the manufacturing order is calculated based on the product's manufacturing lead time and the working schedules defined in the warehouse calendar.
+With this module the manufacturing orders created from procurements consider the calendar assigned to the warehouse of the picking type of the manufacturing order to determine, based on the product's manufacturing lead time, the planned start date of the manufacturing order.

-Additionally, any manual rescheduling of the start or end date of a manufacturing order will also take the lead time into account, following the working days defined by the warehouse calendar.
+Further manual replannings of start/end date of the manufacturing order also consider the lead time using the warehouse calendar days.